NoxFly/canvas/README.md

     // e.detail.swipe is the swipe direction
 }

-let swipeDir = getSwipe(); // return the last stored swipe direction
+let swipeDir = getSwipe(); // returns the last stored swipe direction

 // disable the PC swipe (can be the cause if some issues) enablePCswipe(bool); // true or false